ba5t1an/cnet/README.md

 # cnet
-Cnet is a lightweight, header-only framework to train and use Convolutional Neural Networks and MLPs.
+cnet is a lightweight, header-only framework to train and use Convolutional Neural Networks and MLPs.
 See examples/examples.cpp on how to use it.

 Currently, the framework supports the following layer types: